Table of contents

 The Melbourne property market has been one of the strongest and most consistent performers over the last four decades.

-And there are firm indications that Melbourne property values and rents will start to pick up in 2025.
+And there are firm indications that Melbourne property values and rents will continue to grow throughout the rest of 2025 and well into the next few years.

-The level of new dwellings completed in Victoria in 2024 is likely to be the lowest level in 10 years with the current level of approved dwellings in Victoria 15% lower than the 10-year average;
+The level of new dwellings completed in Victoria in 2025 is likely to be the lowest level in 10 years with the current level of approved dwellings in Victoria 15% lower than the 10-year average.

 Supply will not keep up with demand from all the new immigrants coming to Melbourne, and boosted by below-average vacancy rates, Melbourne residential rental rates grew by more than 9% for both houses and units over the past 12 months.